“Of course, appellant is entitled only to a fair trial, not to a perfect trial.”

 – United States v.
 Gonzalez, 488 F.2d 833, 836 (2d Cir.
 1973)

 Every defendant who has been tried and convicted has the right to an appeal.
-But the odds are long, and you generally get just one shot, so it pays to find the best appeals lawyer you can get.
+But the odds are long, and you generally get just one shot, so it pays to find the best appeals attorney you can get.
 To overturn a guilty verdict or get a sentence reduced, an attorney has got to have a thorough understanding of how appeals work in Florida because the rules are strict, the deadlines are tight, and there’s no room for mistakes.

 To win an appeal, your attorney has got to get it right the first time – and have the right stuff.
 That includes a complete mastery of appellate law and procedure, meticulous research, a grasp of what’s likely to succeed, and exceptional communication skills.
 Talent and determination are essential.